Philosophy (PHIL)

 PHIL 4960 Research in Philosophy (3 credits)

-Draws upon prior coursework in philosophy and integrates both the factual knowledge and the arts of philosophical reasoning and research developed in prior courses culminating in a substantive research project.
+Draws on and integrates the philosophical knowledge and the philosophical skills acquired in prior studies via the guided development and completion of a substantive research project.

 Level of Study: Undergraduate